Danielle Downey

 Grace Kunkel

-Communications Manager Virginia |
+Community Impact Manager Virginia |

 Grace is our champion for grad students and researchers.
 Her studies at the University of Maryland and subsequent Masters Degree studying honey bee toxicology and hive dynamics, connect her to the unique challenges that researchers face in the field.
-Her supportive approach to communications helps PAm connect with researchers and share their findings with beekeepers.
+Grace helps PAm-funded researchers share their findings with beekeepers and develop community resources.
 Grace has supported several bee related projects including the APHIS National Honey Bee Survey and the Bee Informed Partnership.
 She has worked for companies studying honey bee nutrition and toxicology.
 Grace@ProjectApism.org |

 Donate onlinefollow us |